itsarobin/itsarobin.github.io/content/resume.md

 \cvevent{Sep.
 2020 - May 2023}{Senior Software Engineer}{Outside Analytics}{
   {
     \itemize
       \item{Technical lead for a prototype system that visualizes realtime satellite data of orbital objects and infrared imagery.
-Instrumental in winning a \$500m government contract},
+Instrumental in winning a \$500m government contract}
-      \item{Prototype work for geospatial visualizations in Unreal Engine, Unity, and pure rust},
+      \item{Prototype work for geospatial visualizations in Unreal Engine, Unity, and pure rust}
-      \item{Authored a web worker based wasm framework for satellite propagation with rust bindings for \href{https://crates.io/crates/sgp4}{this sgp4 crate} and a client's propriatary c++ sgp4 implementation},
+      \item{Authored a web worker based wasm framework for satellite propagation with rust bindings for \href{https://crates.io/crates/sgp4}{this sgp4 crate} and a client's propriatary c++ sgp4 implementation}
-      \item{Implemented performance enhancements for 3d data visualizations, simulations, and web apps},
+      \item{Implemented performance enhancements for 3d data visualizations, simulations, and web apps}
       \item{Designed architecture for: \itemize
         \item A pluggable client for a web/native application
         \item Micro services supporting client applications responsible for data transformation/manipulation/creation, multi-client interaction, and more